iamnotnato/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

   * File : [8-print_array.c](./8-print_array.c)
     * Required : A function that prints n elements of an array of integers, followed by a new line.
     * Expected Results :
-      * Where n is the number of elements of the array to be printed.*
+      * **Where n is the number of elements of the array to be printed.**
-      * Numbers must be separated by comma, followed by a space.*
+      * **Numbers must be separated by comma, followed by a space.**
-      * The numbers should be displayed in the same order as they are stored in the array.*
+      * **The numbers should be displayed in the same order as they are stored in the array.**

+> 💡Fun Fact :
+>
-💡**Fun Fact :Van der Linden discusses in his book Deep C Secrets is how “arrays are not pointers“.**
+> - **Van der Linden discusses in his book Deep C Secrets is how “arrays are not pointers“.**

- 💡**This can be dangerous because it sets the wrong tone, and is really a half-truth.**
+> - **This can be dangerous because it sets the wrong tone, and is really a half-truth.**

- 💡**It’s a bit of a chicken and egg problem.
+> - **It’s a bit of a chicken and egg problem.
 Arrays look like pointers, and pointers can refer to array objects.**
-   <br><br>

 <hr>

 * **9. strcpy**